-If you have learned that you're eligible for the Twin Cities Habitat for Humanity Homeownership Program, you will still need to submit your application.
+If you have learned that you're eligible for the Twin Cities Habitat for Humanity Financial Coaching Program, you will still need to submit your application.
 In order to do that, you'll need to collect and send the required materials.

 To make your application process a little easier, we've listed all the materials and some helpful tips on where to find them.